darinaJur/portfolio/README.md

 [Deployed version](https://darina.dev/)

-Note: the mobile web development version is under development.
+Note: the mobile web version is under development.

 ## How to use